Jackzmc/sourcemod-plugins/README.md

   * Set the survivor models of any survivor with updating [l4d_survivor_identity_fix](#l4d_survivor_identity_fix)
   * Automatically gives melee weapons that an idle bot dropped once no longer idle
   * Automatically make players go idle when ping spikes
-  * Slowly kill any bots attacking survivor bot's blind spots (Fixes bots stuck taking damage and brain dead)
+  * Slowly kill any zombies attacking survivor bot's blind spots (Fixes bots stuck taking damage and brain dead)

 * **Convars:**
    * `sm_laser_use_notice <0/1>` - Enable notification of when a laser box was used first